 Students use spoken, written, and visual language to accomplish their own purposes (e.g., for learning, enjoyment, persuasion, and the exchange of information).

-- Book from the I Spy series by Jean Marzollo
+- Any books from the I Spy series by Jean Marzollo

 - Photographs by Walter Wick

 Step 1: Read aloud an I Spy book as a class.

 Step 2: Make a list of the rhyming words on chart paper.
 Make a separate list of adjectives on a new piece of chart paper.